PUGX/filter-bundle/README.md

 If you're using Symfony 4.4+, translatons should be automatically discovered.

-On older Symfonyi versions, add this to your configuration:
+On older Symfony versions, add this to your configuration:

 ```yaml
 # config/packages/translation.yaml